 - After a SharePoint plug-in is installed as part of an application-aware backup, set SharePoint Timer service account information in the SharePoint server properties.

 Perform the backup from the VM group that has been configured for application-aware backups using the standard backup procedure.

 Backups use the default proxy for the hypervisor.
 Streaming backups can take advantage of multiple proxies for load balancing or failover.
 All proxies that are available for the operation must meet the requirements for application-aware backups.

 During the backup, you can see the following jobs for the application-aware backup operations:

 - A job for the Virtual Server backup.

 - A job for VSAAppAwareBackupWorkflow.

 - IntelliSnap backup jobs for each application.

-To restore application databases, see Performing a Restore from an Application-Aware Backup.
+To restore application databases, see Restore Operations from Application-Aware Backups.